shaikmohammadyasen/My_Telegram_AI_ChatBot/README.md

 ## Project Description

-The "Telegram AI ChatBot" is an intelligent bot designed to interact with users via the Telegram platform.
-It integrates various technologies to offer multiple functionalities, including image and file processing, web search capabilities, and a referral system.
+The **Telegram AI ChatBot** is an intelligent bot designed to interact with users via the Telegram platform.
+It integrates various technologies to offer multiple functionalities, including image and file processing, sentiment analysis and  web search capabilities.
 This bot provides responses and performs analysis based on the user's queries and shared files.
 The bot is powered by the **Gemini API** for handling natural language queries, and **MongoDB Atlas** is used to store user data for better interaction and functionality.

 ## Features
 - **Image Analysis**: The bot is capable of processing images and extracting text from them using OCR (Optical Character Recognition) techniques.
 - **File Processing**: The bot can analyze PDF files and extract text for users.
+- **Sentiment Analysis**: Implements sentiment analysis to detect whether a user's message conveys a positive, negative, or neutral tone.
 - **Web Search**: Integrates with **SerpAPI** to fetch search results from the web.
 - **User Registration**: Users are required to register with the bot, and their data is stored in **MongoDB Atlas**.
-- **Referral System**: Users can refer others to the bot and get rewards/points.

 ## Technologies Used
 - **Python**: Main programming language for building the bot.